 Ultimate Guide Strategy Guide + Weekly Pro Tips

-The dangerous part of the traxus contract marathon route is the moment after you find your second item.
-At that point, your priorities change completely.
-Avoid re-engaging AI unless they fully block your exit path.
-Avoid long stair pushes toward upper floors.
-Avoid chasing gunfire.
-The basement-first route helps because it usually gives you cleaner disengage options than the upper levels, where UESC pressure and player sightlines stack together.
+After you secure the salvage, your priorities flip.
+Avoid re-engaging AI unless they fully block your exit.
+Avoid long stair pushes toward the upper floors.
+Don’t chase gunfire.
+The basement-first route helps here because it usually offers cleaner disengage options than the upper levels.

-If Maintenance sounds overloaded when you arrive, there is no shame in slowing down and letting another squad make noise first.
-This contract rewards discipline more than aggression.
-You only need two valid pickups, and the failure condition is absolute: die after looting them and the run does not count.
-That is why a lower-risk building sweep into a basement route is more consistent than taking every fight for control of the POI.
+If Maintenance sounds overloaded when you land, there is no shame in slowing down and letting another squad make noise first.
+This contract rewards discipline over aggression.
+You need qualifying salvage and a clean extract — nothing more.